jplindgren/blog/content/post/creating-nestjs-application-series/creating-nestjs-application-part1.md

 ## Add services

 Currently, we have our controllers just creating hardcoded data to return from its endpoints.
 Now we are going to create a `PostsService` to save/retrieve dynamically created post entities.
-Even so, they will not be saved in the database yet, instead, we´ll save them in memory for a while.
+Even so, they will not be saved in the database yet, we´ll save them in memory for a while.
 After creating this service, we will need to include it as a provider in the `PostsModule`, this will tell NestJS injector the scope of this dependency and help it control its instantiation and encapsulation to other parts of the system.
 Then we can inject the service into the `PostsController` and use it to retrieve and create our posts.
 To automatically update the `PostsModule` dependencies, use the CLI to generate our service.
 Just like before the command pattern is the same, we just have to change the schematics name to service.